srimanh/GitGenei/README.md

 ## 🙌 Team & Credits

-Made with ❤️ at Re \
+Made with ❤️ at Recurzive V2 \
 Project by: Team CodeFox
 Special thanks to open source & the developer community! 🌟